X16Community/x16-docs/VERA FX Reference.md

 	</tr>
 </table>

-If the multiplication accumulator has a nonzero value, any multiplications carried out via a VRAM blit write will be offset by the value of the accumulator (either added to or subtracted from the accumulator), but they will not change the value of the accumulator.
+If the multiplication accumulator has a nonzero value, any multiplications carried out via a VRAM Cache write will be offset by the value of the accumulator (either added to or subtracted from the accumulator), but they will not change the value of the accumulator.

 ### 16-bit hop